wp-plugins/nextgen-facebook/readme.txt

 = 6.11.0 =

-**Added dynamic image resizing for Media Library images**, an 'Open Graph+ Sharing' side metabox to Posts / Pages admin interface, and 'Expand to' option for the Google+ social sharing button, WP e-Commerce fix for product identification.
+Added dynamic image resizing for Media Library images, an 'Open Graph+ Sharing' side metabox to Posts / Pages admin interface, and 'Expand to' option for the Google+ social sharing button, WP e-Commerce fix for product identification.

 = 6.10 =